 About the author

-I’m currently at work on my second book, A Something Like Peace, which is going to be about re-thatching a medieval farmhouse in the hills north of Kyōto, Japan’s old capital.
-It will be published in 2023.
+My second book, A Something Like Peace, about re-thatching a medieval farmhouse in the hills north of Kyōto, Japan’s old capital, will be published in 2024.